ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 DB locality.
 It is expected that UUIDv6 will primarily be used in contexts where there are existing v1 UUIDs.
-Systems that do not involve legacy UUIDv1 SHOULD consider using UUIDv7 instead.
+Systems that do not involve legacy UUIDv1 SHOULD use UUIDv7 instead.

 Instead of splitting the timestamp into the low, mid and high sections from UUIDv1, UUIDv6 changes this sequence so timestamp bytes are stored from most